-Floors ncluding sub-floors

-Repair category: 1

-Notes: No access to the sub-floor chamber was possible at the time of our visit to the property.
-Within the limitations of our inspection there was no indication to suggest significant defects in this area.
-It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.

 Internal joinery and kitchen fittings

 Repair category: 1

 Notes: The internal joinery is generally in keeping with the age and type of property and is in a condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.

 Chimne y breasts and fireplaces

 Repair category: 1

 Notes: Blocked fireplaces should be vented to prevent condensation and/ or dampness developing.

 Internal decorations

 Repair category: 1

 Notes: Adequate condition.

 Cellars

-Repair category: Not applicable.
+Repair category: Not Applicable.

-Notes: Not applicable.
+Notes: Not Applicable.

-CHARTERED SURVEYORS

 Electric ity

-Repair category: 1
+Repair category: 2

-Notes: The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board.
-It should be emphasised that the system was not tested at the time of our inspection.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes: The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.

 Gas

 Repair category: 1

 Notes: In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

+CHARTERED SURVEYORS

 Water, p olumbing and bathroom fittings

 Repair category: 1

 Notes: The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
-We assume all original lead plumbing has been modernised.
 The sanitary fittings appeared in fair order consistent with age.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Waterproof seals in sanitary areas should be checked and maintained on a regular basis.

 Heating and hot water

 Repair category: 1

 Notes: There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
 In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.

 Drainag e

 Repair category: 1

 Notes: The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.